fsolis/InterviewQuest/README.md

 A web application that allows the user to add their own interview questions with answers and also practice with quizzes that use saved questions and answers.

-This applications will use PHP, HTML, MySQL, BootStrap3.
+This applications will use PHP, HTML, MySQL, JavaScript, and BootStrap3.

 The back end will be ran on a PHP Server based on a Linux Distro.